alexk99/the_router/bras/subsriber_management_eng.md

 <img src="http://therouter.net/images/bras/l2_connected_subsc_overview.png">

-Subsribers are connected to a router via a shared L2 domain.
+Subscribers are connected to a router via a shared L2 domain.
-A router interface is configured as a kind of a parent interface for subsriber sessions.
+A router interface is configured as a kind of a parent interface for subscriber sessions.
-Subsribers parent interface can use any type of ethernet encapsulations: untagged, dot1q, qinq.
+Subscribers parent interface can use any type of ethernet encapsulations: untagged, dot1q, qinq.
-In order to configure an router interface as a subsriber parent interfaces the VIF flag 'l2_subs' must be used in the vif configuration command.
+In order to configure a router interface as a subscriber parent interfaces the VIF flag 'l2_subs' must be used in the vif configuration command.

 	vif add name v_subsc port 0 type qinq svid 2 cvid 121 flags l2_subs

-Subsriber session creation is initiated by an ingress or egress unclassified packet going through a parent VIF.
-A packet is considered unclassified when its ip address doesn't matches the ip address stored in any subsriber session.
-When an unclassified packet is a an ingress packet it means its source ip addres doesn't belong to any session, when an unclassified packet is egress packet its destination adress was checked.
+Subscriber session creation is initiated by an ingress or egress unclassified packet going through a parent VIF.
+A packet is considered unclassified when its ip address doesn't match the ip address stored in any subscriber session.
+When an unclassified packet is a an ingress packet it means its source ip address doesn't belong to any session, when an unclassified packet is egress packet its destination address was checked.

-To authorised a subscriber session creation RADIUS protocol is used.
+To authorized a subscriber session creation RADIUS protocol is used.
-Session authorization request includes following attributes:
+Session authorization request includes the following attributes:

 todo